India: UN slams anti-terror laws amid controversial arrests | DW | 06.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-India's draconian anti-terror law has come under fire from human rights organizations for stifling the freedoms of civil society actors.
+India's draconian anti-terror law, known as the UAPA, has come under fire by human rights organizations for stifling the freedoms of civil society actors.

 Rights groups have criticized India's arrest of prominent Kashmiri human rights activist Khurram Parvez